 - Tracking dependencies and capability bottlenecks

-Types of challenge community diagrams: Arrow diagram and priority diagram
+Types of project network diagrams: Arrow diagram and priority diagram

 There are primary styles of community diagrams in project management: the arrow diagramming approach (ADM), additionally called “hobby community diagram” or “hobby on the arrow”; and the priority diagramming approach (PDM), additionally called “node community” or “hobby on the node.”